 CM: There are two possibilities: One is, we continue along the current trajectory, and actually we have continuing failures and collapses of economies and financial systems and continuing environmental degradation.
-The second is, that we actually recognize, the fact that there is a fundamental problem and that the form comes about.
-And if the form comes about, what we will end up with is corporations that reflect in many respects what I was describing with this original feature of corporations, that deliver substantial benefits to communities, nations and customers.
+The second is, that we actually recognize, the fact that there is a fundamental problem and that reform comes about.
+And if reform comes about, what we will end up with is corporations that reflect in many respects what I was describing with this original feature of corporations, that deliver substantial benefits to communities, nations and customers.

-I‘m optimistic, I may be naïve but I believe that there is now a sucient realization that this needs to happen, that change is going to take place.
-I‘ll give you an example of the way I think change is manifesting: The curricular of business schools around the world is changing dramatically from being focused on how should management deliver for shareholder returns to recognizing that actually, that‘s not the right focus of business school curricular and it has to be on, what is the purpose of a corporation and how should it deliver on that.
+I‘m optimistic, I may be naive but I believe that there is now a sufficient realization that this needs to happen, that change is going to take place.
+I‘ll give you an example of the way I think change is manifesting: The curriculum of business schools around the world is changing dramatically from being focused on how management should deliver for shareholder returns to recognizing that actually, that‘s not the right focus of business school curriculum.
+And the right focus has to be: what is the purpose of a corporation and how should it deliver on that.

 What does this mean on a company level?
-If we shift towards purpose-driven companies, do we stick to the current ownership structure with the shareholders or what would you say?
+If we shift towards purpose-driven companies, do we stick to the current ownership structure with shareholders or what do you suggest?

-CM: What it means for companies is, that they are shifting their ownership.
-There are two changes taking place, one of which is that those that are running institutions like pension funds and life-insurance companies are increasingly realizing that the approach they have taken in the past in the century of portfolio management, holding diversified portfolios, is not beneficial for them and that actually success comes from being engaged long-term shareholders.
+CM: There are two changes taking place: Institutions like pension funds and life-insurance companies are increasingly realizing that the approach they have taken in the past century of portfolio management, holding diversifed portfolios, is not beneficial for them and that success actually comes from being engaged long-term shareholders.
 Not hedge-fund activism, but activism in the form of being supportive of management and insuring that managing will deliver on its purpose.
 That is one change that is taking place in terms of the nature of the institutional investment.
-The other change that is taking place is, companies are increasingly realizing, that the influence of the stock market on their activities is being incredibly detrimental.
-And so, one of the features that is taking place during the past few years is a collapse of stock markets in the west.
+The other change that is taking place is, companies are increasingly realizing, that the infuence of the stock market on their activities is being incredibly detrimental.
+One of the developments that is taking place during the past few years is a collapse of stock markets in the West.
 So, for example, over the last twenty years, the number of companies listed in the London Stock Exchange has halved from 2000 to 1000 and the same is taking place in the US.
-Companies are voting with their feed, private equity is rising and companies are going private.
-But private equity is not the solution because companies need many cases to raise capital and so what will emerge is a very different nature of ownership.
-Companies will be listed still on stock markets but they will have long-term committed shareholders.
+Companies are voting with their feet, private equity is rising and companies are going private.
+But private equity is not the solution.
+Companies need many ways to raise capital.
+What will emerge is a very diferent nature of ownership.
+Companies will still be listed on stock markets but will have long-term committed shareholders.

-Does this mean, the change consists only in the fact that shareholders, e.g. pension funds, invest with a more long-term perspective?
+Does this mean the shift only consists of the fact that shareholders, e.g. pension funds, invest with a more long-term perspective?
 Who will hold the control rights?

-This morning, you also described the structure of the corporations within colleges like Cambridge and Oxford.
-The trustee you called the responsible cooperating partners.
-Don‘t you think, this could be a model for companies, too?
+You also described the structure of the corporations within colleges like those at Cambridge and Oxford.
+You called the trustees “responsible cooperating partners”.
+Do you think this could be a model for companies, too?

-CM: So, that‘s basically like the foundations.
-If you like, the foundations are not quite ownless companies, but are almost ownless companies.
-Because the foundations themselves, are not answerable to any outside investor.
+CM: That is basically like the foundations.
+If you like, the foundations are not ownerless companies.
+But they are almost ownerless because foundations themselves, are not answerable to any outside investor.
 So, the Oxford College model is in many respects a bit like an industrial foundation.

-If you could design a perfect legal form for the future companies, what would it be like?
+If you could design a perfect legal form, what would it look like?

-CM: I would design it in a way to encourage, as much diversity in cooperate forms as possible.
+CM: I would design it in a way to encourage, as much diversity in corporate forms as possible.
 So, legislation should be enabling a company to choose that form which is best suited to their situation.
 Not being prescriptive in laying down any particular right form.
 For example, in some cases employee-owned companies are appropriate, in other cases industrial foundations may be appropriate.
-An unfortunate feature of what the European commission is trying to do is based on trying to harmonize, not recognizing the immense benefits that come in the European system from diversity.
+An unfortunate feature of what the European Commission is trying to do is based on trying to harmonize, not recognizing the immense benefts that come in the European system from diversity.

-You started of by depicting historical elements concerning features of corporations, especially the fact that every company needed a „licence“.
-Who could be the ‘purpose licence-provider‘ of the future?
+You started off by describing historical elements of corporations, especially the fact that every company needed a “licence“.
+Who will be the ‘purpose licence-provider‘ of the future?

 CM: In many of the most successful companies, the essential purpose comes from those who founded the organization.
-And that‘s where the advantage over public licensing comes, because you can then have a lot of individual ideas to what the purpose should be.
+And that‘s where the advantage over public licensing comes from.
+You can have a lot of individual ideas what the purpose should be.
 In my book, I talk about this a bit like having lots of islands, the world is populated by islands with different purposes and people can choose which island they want to live in, buy from, work for, invest in.

 This also goes in line with studies from Harvard and also Zurich University, that 90% of founders of companies are actually intrinsically motivated and they don‘t strive for profit maximization.
 But then the question is, how can we make sure, that this purpose drive remains when the company all of a sudden needs more money etc.?

 Let‘s go 50 years into the future.
 We have a lot of purpose driven companies.
-How is this going to influence the functions of economy?
+How is this going to infuence the economy?

-CM: Well, I can illustrate that simulation to perhaps what is the most troublesome area of economy at the moment and that is the banking system, where basically, what we‘re trying to do is to insure that the objectives of banks are aligned with the public purpose, simply through regulating.
+CM: Well, I can illustrate that simulation to perhaps the most troublesome area of economy at the moment: the banking system.
+Basically, we‘re trying to insure that the objectives of banks are aligned with the public purpose simply through regulating.

-The problem with that is, that the objects of regulators in upholding the public purposes is diametrically opposed to the owners in terms of maximizing profit.
-So, they do whatever they can to get round the regulations.
-Now, what I‘ve just been describing in terms of changing the purpose and in the case of banks ensuring the licence condition is part of the purpose that means that the fiduciary responsibilities of the directors is no longer simply to maximize profits, but to deliver on that purpose of the company.
-So, instead of that being a conflict between the bank and the regulator, the interest of the two becomes aligned.
-Through this process, that whatever is perceived to be the public interest, is actually delivered by corporations, not circumvented by them.
+The problem with that is, that the objects of regulators in upholding the public purposes is diametrically opposed to the owners in terms of maximizing proft.
+So, they do whatever they can to get around the regulations.
+Now, what I‘ve just been describing – in terms of changing the purpose and in the case of banks ensuring the licence condition – is part of the purpose that means that the fiduciary responsibilities of the director is no longer to simply maximize profits, but to deliver in the company’s purpose.
+So, the interests of the bank and the regulator would be aligned as corporations would actually benefit public interest not circumventing it anymore.

 … we could deregulate and still uphold the public interest.

-CM: Yes.
-The role of the regulator would become much less intrusive than it is at present.
+CM: Yes, the role of the regulator would become much less intrusive than at present.